- CFS Main Office | (303) 340-7321

 - Computer hard drives & EditShare are WIPED OUT after the last day of the semester.
 Ensure your media is saved to an exterior device prior to this date.
 DO NOT EXPECT YOUR WORK TO BE ON THE COMPUTER AFTER THE LAST DAY OF CLASS.

 - While there is a public disk drive labeled ‘CFS Public’, Do NOT expect any files to be there the next time you sit down to your computer!
 This disk drive WILL BE CLEARED as space is needed.

 - Food/Drink is not allowed in the computer labs.
 Food/Drink is NEVER allowed in the equipment bays.
-New for Fall 2020: No food allowed in the building as food is not allowed in the labs and you are only allowed to be at your designated reserved station with your mask on.
+New for Spring 2021: No food allowed in the building as food is not allowed in the labs and you are only allowed to be at your designated reserved station with your mask on.
 Snack breaks should be taken outdoors.